The muffled drum’s sad roll has beat

 To reinforce the victory, several non-combatants were spared so that they might inform their fellow Texans of their potential fate should they continue to thwart the Mexican authorities.
-Afterwards, the bodies of the Alamo defenders were looted, dismembered, buried in mass graves, dumped into the river, or burned.
+Afterward, the Alamo defenders’ bodies were looted, dismembered, buried in mass graves, dumped into the river, or burned.

-Today, the Alamo is one of the best known monuments in the United States.
-In addition, it’s remaining buildings, as well as the surrounding area, is one of the most haunted places in the nation.
+Today, the Alamo is one of the best-known monuments in the United States.
+Also, its remaining buildings and the surrounding area are one of the most haunted places in the nation.
 With its long history and the many deaths that have occurred at the site, tales of apparitions at the old mission have been reported for almost two centuries.

-The first reported sighting of ghostly activity happened only weeks after the Battle of the Alamo.
-When Santa Anna left San Antonio, he moved about 1,500 of his troops to San Jacinto (near today’s Houston) leaving about 1,000 men at San Antonio to control the rebels.
-However, Santa Anna was captured at San Jacinto by Sam Houston and his Texican Freedom Fighters in April, 1836.
-In retaliation, Santa Anna sent messengers to order the total destruction of the Alamo.
+The first reported sighting of the ghostly activity happened only weeks after the Battle of the Alamo.
+When Santa Anna left San Antonio, he moved about 1,500 of his troops to San Jacinto (near today’s Houston), leaving about 1,000 men at San Antonio to control the rebels.
+However, Santa Anna was captured at San Jacinto by Sam Houston and his Texican Freedom Fighters in April 1836.
+In retaliation, Santa Anna sent messengers to order the destruction of the Alamo.

 However, his wish would not come true, as when the Mexican troops neared the church with flaming torches, six fully formed spirits suddenly appeared before the front doors of the mission, waving blazing sabers and yelling, “Do not touch the Alamo, do not touch these walls!”
-The Mexicans fled in fear and would not be persuaded to return regardless of threats made by their superiors.
-Some say these entities were Alamo defenders while others say they were monks protecting the mission.
+The Mexicans fled in fear and would not be persuaded to return regardless of their superiors’ threats.
+Some say these entities were Alamo defenders, while others say they were monks protecting the mission.

 In 1846, following Texas ‘ annexation into the United States, the U.S. Army began to occupy the complex, making significant repairs to the church and the old barracks.